 The emotional state of our caregivers also colors our early feedings.
 A premature or reluctant feeding infant whose parent anxiously counts every milliliter consumed is having a different sentient experience than the content babe who nuzzles and guzzles while mother hums dreamily.

 Whether we are breastfed or formula-fed also may affect us.
-A breastfed baby exposed to a wider palette of flavors based on mom’s diet may develop greater food acceptability than the formula fed baby who gets the same recipe with each feeding.
-Also, fullness (and growth) may be appreciated differently, due to the different composition of human and artificial milk.
+A breastfed baby exposed to a wider palette of flavors based on mom’s diet may develop greater food acceptability than the formula-fed baby who gets the same recipe with each feeding.
+Also, fullness (and growth) may be appreciated differently, due to the difference in the composition of human and artificial milk.

 Other subtleties influence this early feeding stage.
 Our innate temperaments reveal if we eat to live or live to eat.
 Some babies internalize the joy of clutching the breast or bottle as core to their being; others see the business of feeding as a mere requisite to the more important work of exploring the larger world.
 Certainly, much is anchored when we are merely minutes, days and months old.

 Then, soon enough, we are small children.
 By the age of four, by my calculations, we have already had at least eight thousand, seven hundred and sixty eating encounters–and we are already pretty savvy little humans.
 We have begun to glean that food serves a greater purpose than fueling our bodies for play.
 It is somehow powerfully linked with love and affection and has powers way beyond its nutrient content.
 Candy can mend a hurt, ice cream can cool our heated outbursts of emotion and creamy, warm, familiar foods will bring comfort in a heartbeat.
 We know if food is abundant or if it is scarce.